Ranee Narah

-Ranee Narah (born Jahanara Choudhury; 31 October 1965) is an Indian politician from Assam and a member of the Indian National Congress.
-She represented Assam as a Member of Parliament in the Rajya Sabha from 2016 to 2022.
-She also represented Lakhimpur in the Lok Sabha, the lower house of parliament, from 1998 to 2004, and again from 2009 to 2014.
-Narah served as the Union Minister of State for Tribal Affairs in the Government of India from 2012 to 2014.
-Her husband, Bharat Narah, is also a member of the Indian National Congress, and an MLA from Naoboicha.
+Ranee Narah (born 31 October 1965) is an Indian politician from Assam and a member of the Indian National Congress.
+She represented Assam as a Member of Parliament in the Rajya Sabha, the upper house of Parliament, from 2016 to 2022.
+She also represented Lakhimpur in the Lok Sabha, the lower house of Parliament, from 1998 to 2004, and again from 2009 to 2014.
+Narah served as the Minister of State for Tribal Affairs in the Union Government of India from 2012 to 2014.
+She was also Deputy Chief Whip of the Congress Parliamentary Party in the Lok Sabha from 2009 to 2012.

 Biography

 Narah is a graduate of Gauhati University.
-She played professional cricket and captained the Assam state team.
-She has served as the President of the Women's Cricket Association of India, the President of the Assam Women's Cricket Association, and the Vice-President of both the Assam Cricket Association and the Assam Football Association.
-She was a member of the Board of Control for Cricket in India Women's Committee.
+She played professional cricket and captained the Assam women's cricket team.
+She served as the President of the Women's Cricket Association of India (WCAI) and the President of the Assam Women's Cricket Association.
+She merged the WCAI with the Board of Control for Cricket in India (BCCI) in 2006 and became a BCCI member.
+She was also vice-president of the Assam Cricket Association and the Assam Football Association.